 OMS has been updated to permit a PDR, RDRR or PDR-LSR to submit only PMax derates or Ramp Rate derates.
 Any other data entered in OMS through either the UI or API for a PDR, RDRR, or PDR-LSR Resource ID shall return an error message.
 OMS also has validation to restrict PMax derates entries for PDR and RDRR Resource IDs to be only 0 MW.
 A PMax derate is used to indicate a day should not be used in the baseline calculation.
-Since a day is either valid or invalid, no partial derates are permitted.
+Since a day is either valid or invalid, the only PMAX derate permitted for PDR and PDR-LSR is derate to 0 MW's (i.e., a PDR is either 100% available or 0% available, there are no partial derates for PDRs and PDR-LSRs) no partial derates are permitted.
 Any PMax value other than 0 MW entered in OMS through either the UI or API for a PDR, RDRR or PDR-LSR Resource ID shall return an error message.